parrt/msds501/projects/enron.md

 The email graph is way too large to display the whole thing and get any meaningful information out.
 However, we can look at subsets of the graph such as the neighbors of a specific node.
 To visualize it we can use different strategies to layout the nodes.
 In this case, we will use two different layout strategies: *spring* and *kamada-kawai*.
 According to
 [Wikipedia](https://en.wikipedia.org/wiki/Force-directed_graph_drawing), these force directed layout strategies have the characteristic that: "*...the edges tend to have uniform length (because of the spring forces), and nodes that are not connected by an edge tend to be drawn further apart...*".

-Use networkx `ego_graph()` method to get a radius=1 neighborhood around `jeff.skilling` and draw the spring graph with a plot that is 20x20 inch so we can see details.
+Use networkx `ego_graph()` method to get a radius=1 neighborhood around `jeff.skilling` and draw the spring graph with a plot that is 20x20 inches so we can see details.
 Then, draw the same subgraph again using the kamada-kawai layout strategy.
 Finally, get the neighborhood around kenneth.lay and draw kamada-kawai.
 The graph plots should look like this:

 <img src="figures/enron-skilling-kamada.png" width="50%"><img src="figures/enron-skilling-spring.png" width="50%">